teo-dobre/Stack-Sorting-Problem/README.md

-This is a problem I had trouble with in a programming test.
+This problem is based on a programming test I encountered, which I later revisited and solved.

 ## Description